Getting Involved on Campus

-You can receive free computer services at the Buckeye Bar located in Thompson Library.
+You can receive free tech support services at the Buckeye Bar located in Thompson Library.
 The staff there will be able to help you with anything from your internet connection to advice on what device to purchase.

 Yes.
 Visit these sites for more information about recommendations and discounts:

 There are many places you can receive additional help in your academic course work; some areas specialize in specific areas, and some offer more general academic guidance.
-Make sure to talk to your academic advisor if you are having a difficult time in classes and need assistance finding resources or learning your options.
-You can also take a class to learn more about succeeding in the classroom offered through the Walter E. Dennis Learning Center.
+Make sure to talk to your academic advisor or FYE Peer Leader if you are having a difficult time in classes and need assistance finding resources or learning your options.
+You can also take a class to learn more about succeeding in the classroom offered through the Dennis Learning Center.

 For more information on academic help, seek out the following resources: